MTheCreator/Book-Library-GOLANG/Final-project/Documentation/utils.md

   - Author ID matches one of the specified IDs.
   - Author's first name or last name matches specified names.
   - Author's bio contains specified keywords (case-insensitive).

----

-This documentation provides an overview of the utility functions that are used to simplify operations like searching and filtering.